avahoffman/urban-weed-genomics/bash/README.md

 Next, go into the stacks-2.60 directory and run the following commands:

-    ./configure --prefix=/home-net/home-1/<your_username>@jhu.edu/code
+    ./configure --prefix=/home/<your_username>/code4-<PI_username>
     make
     make install
-    export PATH=$PATH:/home-1/<your_username>@jhu.edu/code/bin
+    export PATH=$PATH:/home/<your_username>/code4-<PI_username>/stacks-2.60

 Troubleshooting: Please note that the path will need to match for each of these commands.
-For example, we have found that stacks may download to *home-2* rather than *home-1*.
+For example, when working on MARCC, we have found that stacks may download to *home-2* rather than *home-1*.
 The filesystem on your cluster might be different, and you should change it accordingly.

 ## Step 3 - `03-clone_filter.sh`